madslaz/Burp_Suite_Certified_Practitioner/DOM-Based Vulnerabilities.md

 ```
 - Another DOM clobbering technique is to use the `form` element along with an element such as `input` to clobber DOM properties.
 E.g., clobbering the `attributes` property enables you to bypass client-side filters that use it in in their logic.
 Although the filter will enumerate the `attributes` property, it will not actually remove any attributes because the property has been clobbered with a DOM node.
 As a result, you will be able to inject malicious attributes that would normally be filtered out.
   - Consider the following injection: `<form onclick=alert(1)><input id=attributes>Click me` In this case, the client-side filter would traverse the DOM and encounter a whitelisted `form` element.
 Normally, the filter would loop through the `attributes` property of the `form` element and remove any blacklisted attributes; however, because the `attributes` property has been clobbered with the `input` element, the filter loops through the `input` element instead.
 As the `input` element has an undefined length, the conditions for the `for` loop of the filter (for example, `i<element.attributes.length`) are not met, and the filter simply moves on to the next element instead.
 This results in the `onclick` event being ignored altogether by the filter, which subsequently allows the `alert()` function to be called in the browser.
   - This technique confused me a bit at first, so let's establish some basic facts.
 A sanitizer usually walks through every element on the page to strip out dangerous code.
-When it sees a `<form>`, it runs a loop like this:
+When it sees a `<form>`, it runs a loop like shown below.
 ```
 let element = document.querySelector('form');
 let attrs = element.attributes; // <--- The "List" of attributes